mitchdmarino/ecommerce-rails-api/README.md

 # Rails Ecommerce App

-Use this repository as a basic rails Auth system.
-It uses JWT tokens to authenticate users.
+This is a basic Ecommerce API built with Rails

 To install,